 Fisher v.
 United States, 82 Ct.
 Fed.
 Cl.
 780, 102 AFTR 2d 2008-5608 (Ct.
 Fed.
 Cl.
-2008), deals with the demutualization of a life insurance company.
+2008), aff'd without opinion, 209 WL 3241381 (Fed.
+Cir.
+2009), deals with a demutualization of a life insurance company.
 A policyholder retained his life insurance policy and received cash in lieu of stock of a new holding company for his equity interest in the former mutual.
 IRS argued that none of the policyholder's basis in his policy could be allocated to his equity interest in the mutual, because that equity interest had only speculative value.
 The court rejected this argument and turned the argument on its head.
 The court held that the policyholder could recover all of his cost basis in the policy before recognizing any taxable gain.
 The court relied on open transaction principles that allow full basis recovery against uncertain receipts and cases involving sales of easements and other partial interests in land.
 The opinion also casts doubt on the rationale for the regulation stating that the open transaction doctrine applies "only in rare and extraordinary cases."
 Reg. § 1.1001-1(a).